 Consumer-Based Database Marketing

-Applies to companies that carry out B2C-themed marketing strategies in the consumer-based database marketing process.
+This applies to companies carrying B2C-themed marketing strategies in the consumer-based database marketing process.
 This type of data-driven marketing model needs to take very strict security measures.

 For consumers with personal data in the database, a large amount of privacy in consumer-based database marketing is included.
-In recent years, the law on the protection of personal data has emerged in our country.
+Recently, a law protecting personal data has emerged in our country.
 Consequently, brands are taking a lot of action on personal data.

 Business-Based Database Marketing

 The business-based database marketing approach in the data marketing process is more involved in B2B activities.
-The focus here is businesses, rather than being consumers.
+The focus here is on businesses rather than consumers.
 In the process of consumer-focused database marketing, business information is subject to lighter privacy laws.
 So there’s more complicated information.
-The information stored in the database is not as detailed and volume time as the data in the consumer-based database.
+The information stored in the database is not as detailed and has volume time as the data in the consumer-based database.

-The reason that business-based databases are more limited than consumer-based databases is that it shows differences between these two models.
+Business-based databases are more limited than consumer-based ones because they show differences between these two models.

 So far, we’ve explained what data-driven marketing is, its advantages, and its models.
 So how to create, execute, and achieve a professional data-driven marketing strategy?
 Let’s get these sections on.